 When designing devices, the practitioner needs, as well as patient needs must be considered.
 Use of focus group studies and customer input is invaluable.
 Where possible, devices should always he designed to assure that practitioner performance and the device combine to meet patient needs with a high degree of assurance.
 There are a number of variables that can in the performance of individuals using equipment and devices.
 Sometimes errors in use can cause harm to the patient or the health care provider.
 Therefore, the device (including labeling and instructions for use) must be designed in such a way that minimizes errors that could cause injury to the patient or health care provider.
 Some rules of thumb that are worth considering are included in the FDA publication called “Do It by Design".

-Risk analysis is another tool for considering design factors appropriately.
-A documented risk analysis or a justification for why a risk analysis is not needed must be developed and is required to be completed for each device that is being validated.
+Validation Risk Assessment (VRA) is another tool for considering design factors.
+A documented risk analysis, or a justification for why a risk analysis is not needed, must be developed and is required to be completed for each device that is being validated.
 The results of any risk analysis should be evaluated and any significant risks should be appropriately mitigated.
 Where possible or appropriate, risk analysis techniques should be extended to processes as well, (see the FDA guidance on Hazard Analysis for Critical Control Points, HACCP).

-In preparation for the actual process validation, the critical process parameters and their settings should be identified.
-For the introduction of new products in existing processes or for processes being changed, the process parameters and settings could be based upon existing knowledge of the process behaviour.
-A feasibility study may he performed to confirm the correct process settings.
+In preparation for the actual Process Validation (PV), the critical process parameters and their settings should be identified.
+For the introduction of new products in existing processes or for processes being changed, the process parameters and settings could be based upon existing knowledge of the process behavior.
+A feasibility study may he performed to confirm the correct process settings are as expected in regulatory requirements.
 In the case of a new process for which these critical parameters and their settings are unknown, the following approach is recommended: